VIVID·REPAIRS/THE FIELD GUIDE/LAPTOPPublished 23 March 2026Prices live from Amazon UK

 ✓Updated: March 2026 | 6 products compared

-Finding the best HP laptops under £1000 doesn’t mean settling for mediocrity.
-HP’s 2026 lineup proves you can get proper performance, decent build quality, and features that actually matter without maxing out your credit card.
-I’ve spent the past month testing six HP laptops that all come in under the grand mark, from ultra-budget Chromebooks to gaming machines that’ll surprise you.
+Finding the best HP laptops under £1000 doesn't mean settling for mediocrity.
+HP's 2026 lineup proves you can get proper performance, decent build quality, and features that actually matter without maxing out your credit card.
+This roundup covers six HP laptops that all come in under the grand mark, from ultra-budget Chromebooks to gaming machines that'll surprise you.

 Here's the thing: HP dominates the budget laptop market for good reason.
 They've sorted out the balance between cost-cutting and corner-cutting better than most.
 Whether you're a student needing something for lectures, a remote worker living in Google Workspace, or a casual gamer wanting decent frame rates, there's an HP laptop under £1000 that'll do the job properly.